hwh98/cosc-520-2022-TSP/README.md

 Install the package for graph processing.
 > npm install js-graph-algorithms

-Install the package for deep clone the graph.
+Install the package for deep cloning the graph.
 > npm install lodash

-Once you go through the installation instruction, you can open the jsgraph_BB_TSP_Visualization.html with Safari or Chrome web browser.
+Once you go through the installation instructions, you can open the jsgraph_BB_TSP_Visualization.html with Safari or Chrome web browser.

 ---
 ### **Reference and Sources**